IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_PURCHASE

-Fires on the MC_POST_PEFFECT_UPDATE frame that a player first picks up a new item.
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when a player first picks up a new item.
 The pickup returned in the callback is assumed to be the first pickup that no longer exists.

 - When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PickupVariant` provided.
 - When registering the callback, takes an optional third argument that will make the callback only fire if it matches the sub-type provided.